SAP-samples/btp-developer-guide-cap/documentation/remote-service/deploy/cf/deploy-to-cf.md

 ### Deploy the Application

 1. Add SAP S/4HANA Cloud API access service.
-Right-click the mta.yaml file and choose **Open with ... - Text Editor**.
+Right-click on the *mta.yaml* file and choose **Open with ... - Text Editor**.
-2. Add the following code snippet to the resource section
+2. Add the following code snippet to the *resource* section

     ```yaml
     - name: incidents-api-access